-The International Diamond Council has established Rules for Grading Polished Diamonds, which were updated in 2009.
-The IDC rules have been recognised by CIBJO, and have become the reference point for clear diamond terminology aimed at benefiting consumer confidence in diamonds.
-The revised IDC rules include terminology that broadens the range of descriptors that can be used for gem-quality diamonds that have been created in laboratory or factory, and to date have been referred to as "synthetic."

-ISO/IEC 17025:2005 sets out general requirements for the competence to carry out tests and/or calibrations.
-It is used for laboratories in developing their management system for quality, administrative and technical operations.

-CIBJO Gemmological Laboratory Book provides guidance for gemmological laboratories in developing their management system for quality, administrative and technical operations including.

-The CIBJO Diamond Book is designed to assist all those involved in the purchase or sale of diamonds, treated diamonds, synthetic diamonds and imitations of diamond to ensure the use of proper nomenclature.
+- The International Diamond Council has established International Rules for Grading Polished Diamonds, which were updated in 2008.
+The IDC rules have been recognised by CIBJO, and have become the reference point for clear diamond terminology. - ISO/IEC 17025:2005 sets out general requirements for the competence to carry out tests and/or calibrations.
+It is used for laboratories in developing their management system for quality, administrative and technical operations. - CIBJO Gemmological Laboratory Book provides guidance for gemmological laboratories in developing their management system for quality, administrative and technical operations including. - The CIBJO Diamond Book is designed to assist all those involved in the purchase or sale of diamonds, treated diamonds, synthetic diamonds and imitations of diamond to ensure the use of proper nomenclature.